FastPictureViewer Codec Pack 2.2R3

 Disk space:

-Approximately 24MB required for a full 64-bit installation, or 12MB on 32-bit systems.
+Approximately 48MB of free disk space are required for a full 64-bit installation, or about 24MB on 32-bit systems.
 Other system requirements such as RAM, processor etc. are as per Windows requirements.
 Some of the codecs are multi-core enabled and take advantage of current computer's multi-processing abilities to improve performances during full-size raw decoding and embedded preview JPEG decompression.

 Operating systems:

-Windows 7, Windows Vista, or Windows XP with Service Pack 3 (SP3).
-All 32-bit and 64-bit editions are supported: the universal installer detects the OS details and automatically installs the appropriate versions and components.
+Windows 10, Windows 8.x, Windows 7, Windows Vista, or Windows XP with Service Pack 3 (SP3).
+All 32-bit and 64-bit editions are supported: the universal installer detects the OS details and automatically installs the appropriate versions and components depending on the computer it's deployed on.
+On Windows 8.x, support is provided for desktop applications.

-On 64-bit systems, both 64-bit and 32-bit versions of the codecs are deployed, as required by Microsoft in their codec developer's guidelines.
-Our codecs are read-only and follow Microsoft recommendations for codec developement.
-They conform to the the latest Windows 7 requirements.
-Windows Server 2008 and Windows Server 2008 R2 are also supported.
+On 64-bit systems, both 64-bit and 32-bit versions of the codecs are deployed, as required by Microsoft in their codec developer's guidelines, as such, all 64-bit and 32-bit codec-enabled applications are supported on x64.
+Our codecs are read-only and follow Microsoft recommendations for codec development regarding threading model and deployment: they conform to the the Windows 7 requirements.
+Server operating systems such as Windows Server 2008 and Windows Server 2008 R2 are also supported.

 On Windows XP, thumbnail views are enabled in Windows Explorer for all supported image formats through our own 64-bit and 32-bits "thumbnail providers" (which also enable JPEG-XR / HD Photo thumbnails), but users need to install separate applications for large-size viewing, as the built-in Windows Picture and Fax Viewer (and Windows XP Explorer's thumbnail strip preview pane) were never designed to be extensible by the way of installable codecs.